graygoos/30s-Status-Clips-Support-Pages/privacy.md

-# Privacy Policy for Video Splitter App
+# Privacy Policy for 30s Status Clips for WhatsApp

 *Last updated: 05/10/2024*

 ## 1. Introduction

-This Privacy Policy explains how Femi Aliu collects, uses, and shares information about you when you use our Video Splitter App ("the App").
+This Privacy Policy explains how Femi Aliu collects, uses, and shares information about you when you use our 30s Status Clips for WhatsApp ("the App").

 ## 2. Information We Collect